riv-dev/design-patterns/BreadCrumbLinks/README.md

 ## Design Pattern
-When you have breadcrumb links on a page to provide navigation.
+When you have breadcrumb links on a page to show where you currently are, and navigation to previous pages in the path.

 ## Example
 ![Alt text](/BreadCrumbLinks/__example.png)